yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 comments: true
 ---

-Team building is very useful for your career growth: it helps you build and maintain good relations with your colleagues and your employer.
+Team building is very useful for your career growth: it helps you build and maintain relations with your colleagues and your employer.
 It also improves your performance in a team-based environment.
 Right?

-Not really...
+Not really.
 In reality, it is an enemy of your career.
 Let me explain why.

 <img alt="Problem Solving" src="{{ site.url }}{{ page.image }}">